 Similarly, Dr. Money employs written assignments as the primary basis for assessing student learning.
-Dr. Money has also made extensive use of e-mail communication and the Blackboard discussion board or Moodle forum feature to extend class discussions after class, eliciting sophisticated discussion from undergraduates and extending their philosophy education into the world beyond the classroom.
+Dr. Money has also made extensive use of e-mail communication and the Moodle forum feature to extend class discussions after class, eliciting sophisticated discussion from undergraduates and extending their philosophy education into the world beyond the classroom.